hwslabs/hws-connectors-ruby/README.md

 ### Contributing

-We wish the **Fintech** community to come forward & contribute to this project for a good social cause, by sending us a pull request: may be a minor bug fix, bank integration, financial connectors or major improvements.
+We wish the **Fintech** community to come forward and contribute to this project, making the developer's life easier.

+Fork our project and send us a pull request: may be a minor bug fix, new bank integrations or financial connectors.

 **Every contribution is welcome!**